Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Denver Broncos

 Of all of the things the Broncos wanted to leave behind after a 5-11 finish, the biggest might be an inability to respond to adversity.
 When the 2017 Broncos got down, they usually stayed down.
-Sunday, they trailed the Seahawks by four points early in the fourth quarter, but Case Keenum led a seven-play, 75-yard touchdown drive on the Broncos' next possession -- he was 4-of-4 passing on the drive -- and they closed the deal from there.
+Sunday, they trailed the Seahawks by four points early in the fourth quarter, but Case Keenum led a seven-play, 75-yard touchdown drive on the Broncos' next possession -- he was 4-of-4 passing on the march -- and they closed the deal from there.
 As wide receiver Demaryius Thomas said: "That's how you want to bounce back.
-This team can do that."-- Jeff Legwold
+This team can do that." -- Jeff Legwold

 Kansas City Chiefs

-The Chiefs may be able to consistently score enough points to cover for their shaky defense.
-If they can score 38 points on the road against a good defensive opponent in Patrick Mahomes' second career start, they should be able to win any scoring war they get into down the line.-- Adam Teicher
+The Chiefs might be able to consistently score enough points to cover for their shaky defense.
+If they can put up 38 points on the road against a good defensive opponent in Patrick Mahomes' second career start, they should be able to win any scoring war they get into down the line. -- Adam Teicher

 Los Angeles Chargers

 A point of emphasis during the offseason, special teams, remains an issue.
-Special teams mistakes led to 14 points for the Chiefs.
+Special-teams mistakes led to 14 points for the Chiefs.
 Tyreek Hill put the first points on the board with a 91-yard punt return for a score in the opening quarter, and with the Chargers in contention late, undrafted rookie J.J.
 Jones fumbled a punt, which James Winchester recovered at the Chargers' 2-yard line.
 New kicker Caleb Sturgis also missed a 48-yard field goal wide left.
 "That's something that we emphasized and we worked on," Chargers coach Anthony Lynn said.
 "We knew Tyreek was going to be back there.
-He was back there last year and I don't think he got 10 yards, but we just didn't execute today."-- Eric D. Williams
+He was back there last year and I don't think he got 10 yards, but we just didn't execute today." -- Eric D. Williams

 NFC EAST